sisl/ExpFamilyPCA.jl/paper.md

 # Applications

 The practical applications of `ExpFamilyPCA.jl` span several domains that deal with non-Gaussian data.
 One notable example is in reinforcement learning, specifically in belief state compression for partially observable Markov decision processes (POMDPs).
 Using Poisson EPCA, the package effectively reduces high-dimensional belief spaces with minimal information loss, as demonstrated by recreating @shortRoy results.
-In this case, Poisson EPCA achieved nearly perfect reconstruction of a $41$-dimensional belief profile using just five basis components [CITE `CompressedBeleifMDPS.jl`].
+In this case, Poisson EPCA achieved nearly perfect reconstruction of a $41$-dimensional belief profile using just five basis components [CITE `CompressedBeleifMDPS.jl`, PAPER IN PRE-REVIEW].

 ![](./scripts/kl_divergence_plot.png)